unjulee/sensor_dev/manuals/manual_1.md

 #### March 4, 2018

 ## Abstract
-Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
+//Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
 (100 words max)

+The goal of the Sensor Development subteam is to create sensors to help monitor the quality of water at certain stages of the water treatment process.
+In particular the team has been working on a concentration and turbidity sensor for the last few semesters, beginning with a concentration sensor developed using a photosensor for in-lab usage and now with concentration sensors for use in the field.

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?